Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 #### Setup MySQL Databases and Server <a id="setup-mysql"></a>

-Run mysql_secure_installation to ensure security:
+Run `mysql_secure_installation` (interactive script) to ensure security, and then set up the Drupal and Fedora databases:
  ```
+mysql_secure_installation

 MYSQL=`which mysql`

 $MYSQL -uroot -p$DB_ROOT_PASSWORD -e "$SQL"
 ```
-Add a general backup system using `rsnapshot`, which will also backup mysql data.
-Uncomment the 'retain delta 3' line in `/etc/rsnapshot.conf` if you want 3 months retention.
-Edit the `LOCALHOST` section as desired.
+Add a general backup system using `rsnapshot`, which will also backup MySQL data.
 ```
 cat > /root/.my.cnf <<END_MS
 [client]